Skip to content

 [ ... ]

-Now that you have our official blocklists loaded within your /etc/csf/csf.blocklists, we need to ensure that the setting LF_IPSET_MAXELEM is set to the proper value, otherwise, not all of the blocked IP addresses we provide will be loaded.
+Now that you have our official blocklists defined in /etc/csf/csf.blocklists, we need to ensure that the setting LF_IPSET_MAXELEM is set to the proper value, otherwise, not all of the blocked entries in the lists will be loaded.
 That is explained in the section below.

 Official master blocklist requires increased LF_IPSET_MAXELEM